THLfi/tiku/README.md

 - x<runid>_meta - one for each dataset

 Tables for usage logging include
-- TODO - for each access
+- user_log - for each access
-- TODO - for each filter value in access
+- user_log_seletion - for each filter value in access

 ### Fact tables